 Cryptocurrency Value Is Like Water In A Bucket

 At a certain point, the number of people entering and exiting will be equal – more or less – and the buckets will be packed to the brim.
 When it happens, we can say that a cryptocurrency reaches its total intrinsic value.
 Any new capital contributed mainly slushes out to the side of the bucket as people enter and exit accordingly.

 The Value of Traditional Currencies And Assets

 This idea is not just limited to cryptocurrencies.
 It also works for fiat currencies, stocks, shares, property, gold, or anything else that could be bought or sold.
-But these are not capped by cryptographically secure codes – we mine gold, print fiat currency, or companies create more shares.
+But these are not capped by cryptographically secure codes – we mine gold, print fiat currency, or create more shares.
 Think of these assets like an infinitely inflatable balloon.
 Money is pouring in all the time, but the number of units is limited.
 The balloon keeps getting bigger and bigger until it bursts because people have diluted it to such an extent that the asset is effectively worthless.
-Such a thing has happened multiple times throughout history, but Germany’s most famous example in the early 1920s, where the population started to use banknotes, such as the 10 billion Mark’s note.
+This has happened multiple times throughout history, but Germany’s most famous example is in the early 1920s, where the population started to use banknotes, such as the 10 billion Mark’s note.

 This phenomenon will never happen to a cryptocurrency that has a fixed, predetermined number of units.
-The Cryptocurrency’s value exists as a negotiation among buyers and sellers for the useful life of the cryptocurrency.
+The cryptocurrency’s value exists as a negotiation among buyers and sellers for the useful life of the cryptocurrency.